 According to the US Centers for Disease Control and Prevention, about 2.5 million people in the United States will visit the emergency room because of a traumatic brain injury this year.
-Brain injuries are devastatingly life altering and surprisingly, they often go undetected by those who suffer from them.
+Brain injuries are devastatingly life-altering and surprisingly, they often go undetected by those who suffer from them.
 Silent and sometimes difficult to see, traumatic brain injuries can be easily overlooked or misunderstood, even by medical professionals.
 Sometimes, brain injuries are not initially present after an accident, and it may take weeks or longer to even notice the symptoms.

-Every type of brain injury is unique and deserves the proper care.
+Every type of brain injury is unique and deserves proper care.
 In instances where you are not at fault for your injury, you may be able to file a brain injury liability claim.
 If your injury is because of someone else’s negligence, such as an accident or a doctors malpractice, you have a right to file a liability claim against those at fault.
 You deserve experienced lawyers who know how to identify brain injuries and how to fight to get you compensated for your injuries.

 The skilled attorneys at The Reiff Law Firm have over three decades of experience handling complex cases, like those that often surround traumatic brain injuries.
 If you or someone you love has suffered a brain injury, do not hesitate to contact our law offices for a free consultation, at (215) 246-9000.
 We work closely with nurse practitioners, brain injury experts, and medical lawyers to ensure you get the help and reward you deserve.

-Different Types of Brain Injuries
+What Are The Different Types of Brain Injuries?

 Traumatic Brain Injury (TBI)